arimorcos/arimorcos.github.io/content/blogPosts/Sentiment analysis of movie taglines.md

 ### Putting it together

-First, I tokenized each tagline and extracted the parts of speech of each word.
-I then compared nouns, verbs, adjectives, and adverbs to the SWN database to extract each word's net sentiment score (a word's positive score minus its negative score) for matches in the database with the same part of speech.
-To get a final sentiment score for a tagline, I simply summed each word's sentiment scores.
+The first step in my sentiment analysis pipeline was to tokenize each tagline into individual words and punctuation marks.
+I tagged each token with its part of speech, and excluded punctuation marks, articles, etc., keeping only nouns, verbs, adjectives, and adverbs.
+Each remaining word in a tagline was then compared to the SWN database to extract each word's net sentiment score.
+Because each word returns multiple results in the database (due to different parts of speech and different definitions), I filtered the matches to only include database entries with the same part of speech as my requested word, and took the difference between the average positive score and the average negative score as each word's net sentiment score.
+To get a final sentiment score for a tagline, I simply summed each component word's net sentiment score.

 Because sentiment scores are represented as the difference between positive and negative, a value of 0 indicates a neutral connotation, and positive/negative values represent positive/negative valence.